Stuart Hogg

 Stuart William Hogg (born 24 June 1992) is a Scottish professional rugby union player, who plays for Montpellier of the French Top 14.

 Hogg played for Glasgow Warriors from 2010 to 2019, joining Exeter Chiefs in 2019 and retiring in 2023.
 He then joined Montpellier in 2024.

 He has represented Scotland at international level, earning 100 caps after making his debut against Wales during the 2012 Six Nations Championship.
 He was Scotland's all-time leading try-scorer, and was named Six Nations Player of the Tournament in 2016 and 2017.

 He was selected to tour with the British & Irish Lions three times, in 2013, 2017 and 2021, and won two caps against South Africa in 2021.

 In November 2024, Hogg pleaded guilty to domestic abuse of his estranged wife over five years.
+In 2026, it was announced that he would be stripped of his MBE, awarded in 2024, due to his criminal conviction.

 Early life and education

 Hogg comes from Hawick in the Scottish Borders.
 His father John played rugby at full-back for Hawick and refereed.
 His brother Graham Hogg played for Scotland in the IRB Sevens World Series and at under-18, under-19 and under-20.
 Hogg is a distant relative of football player George Best.

 Hogg was a pupil at Trinity Primary School and Hawick High School.